rinacekaj/Value-driven-visualizations-for-Process-Mining/README.md

 The dataset has to b  manually generated CSV-file with the information taken by another plug-in, namely: the activities that exist in the event log, the synchronous moves or the deviations such as moves in the model or in the log.

-The dataset contains of 8 attributes: d - a unique id for each activity act - the activity name syn - how many moves were executed correctly (synchronous moves) mm - the moves that were done only in the model log - the number of moves that occurred only in the log nr - shows how many followers has the activity prior - indicates the id of the previous activity for each activity post - shows the id of the following activity for each activity
+The dataset contains of 8 attributes: d - a unique id for each activity, act - the activity name, syn - how many moves were executed correctly (synchronous moves), mm - the moves that were done only in the model, log - the number of moves that occurred only in the log, nr - shows how many followers has the activity, prior - indicates the id of the previous activity for each activity and post - shows the id of the following activity for each activity

 The code firstly finds the first activities in the model, which are the activities that do not have any prior activity.
 The next step is to find the following activities by using the ids stored at the column post.